drpaneas/talk2k8s/README.md

-# How to talk with your Kubernetes cluster without kubectl
+# How to talk with your Kubernetes cluster using client-go

+## Pre Req

+* You need a cluster up and running
+* A working kubeconfig for that cluster to be present at your `~/.kube/config` location
+* A working Go dev environment

+### Just a heads up

 The things would be much simpler, but unfortunately, the current state of `client-go` versioning is that you need to go get a version of client-go that matches the version you got the example from.
 And you need to do that manually, by hand, without using `go mod`.